 Graduate students who have been accepted into a degree program and are enrolled for at least 6 credits per semester are eligible to apply for financial aid.
-Please visit www.arcadia.edu/financialaid for information regarding required forms and documents, most of which can be submitted online.
+Please visit www.arcadia.edu/finaid for information regarding available aid options and visit: www.arcadia.edu/gradfinaidapply to complete required forms online.

-Graduate assistantships are available to all students registered for at least 9 credits per semester, or 6 credits throughout the summer session.
+Graduate Assistantships/Graduate Student Employment may be available to graduate students registered for at least 9 credits per semester.
 Students may apply for assistantships upon acceptance and registration.
-Questions regarding graduate assistantships should be directed to the College of Graduate Studies at 215-572-2925.
-Click here for more information on financial aid.
+Questions regarding graduate assistanships should be directed to the Office of Graduate and Undergraduate Studies at 215-572-2925.